 Place frozen rice in a baking pan.
 Sprinkle lightly with water (no more than ½ tablespoon per cup of rice).
 Cover with tinfoil and bake at 300°F for 30-40 minutes or, if you have allowed it to partially thaw, at 300°F for 20-30 minutes.

 Fluff the rice with a fork again.
 If needed, top with fresh ingredients (i.e. lime juice, cilantro, shredded coconut, green onions, etc).

 Serve rice very soon after reheating to avoid it drying out.

 - Freeze cooked rice while it is still fresh to keep it moist.

 - Avoid overcrowding the sheet pan.
 The layer of rice should not rise above the rim of the sheet pan.
 If it does, use additional pans for thinner layers.

-- Do not freeze the rice until it is room temperature.
-Warm rice sticks and becomes clumpy, but cool rice will maintain it’s fluffy texture.
+- Wait to freeze the rice until it is cool to keep it fluffy.
+Warm rice sticks and becomes clumpy.

-- Never reheat rice uncovered.
-Keeping it covered with tinfoil traps the moisture and prevents the rice from drying out.
+- Reheat frozen rice covered with tinfoil to trap the moisture and prevent it from drying out.

 - If serving a crowd, freeze the rice in a disposable baking pan.
-You can pull it straight from the freezer, bake it, and serve it all in the same pan.
+You can pull it straight from the freezer, bake it in the oven, and serve it all in the same pan.